-Even without a pandemic, our lives are usually high intensity and highly pressured.
-It’s easy to see how we can become overwhelmed.
-Without even realising, we are rushing all the time.
-We live life feeling there’s too much to do and not enough time to do it in.
+Like most people, you probably live a high intensity and high pressure life.
+It’s easy to see how you can become overwhelmed.
+Without even realising, you’re most likely rushing all the time.
+It’s common to live your life feeling there’s too much to do and not enough time to do it in.
 The more we get done, the more the to-do list seems to grow.

-Many of us can end up feeling as we are hamsters constantly running round and round a wheel.
-It’s as if we are putting all our energy into keeping up.
-The faster we run, the faster the wheel goes and we find ourselves trying to do more and more just to stay still.
-Lockdown seems to have intensified this, even if we’re not leaving the house much, we seem to be busier and are trying to cope with more demands on us than ever before.
+Maybe you’ve ended up feeling like a hamster constantly running round and round a wheel.
+It’s as if you’re putting all your energy into keeping up.
+The faster you run, the faster the wheel goes and you find yourself trying to do more and more just to stay still.
+It’s as if, since Lockdown ended, we’ve become busier and are trying to cope with more demands on us than ever before.

 When we are overwhelmed, it can be hard to think straight.
 Our minds become scattered and life feels out of control.
 It’s easy to become irritated when we get interrupted.
 We may find it difficult to concentrate and to complete even simple tasks.

 As our thinking slows down, we become less effective at whatever we are doing, leaving us even more overwhelmed.
 Some people end up withdrawing from family and friends in an effort to cope.